 - Fees and Scholarships:

-- Preparatory courses: fundamentals of modern optics, the structure of matter, quantum mechanics, thermodynamics and statistical physics, cell biology;
+- Preparatory courses cover the fundamentals of modern optics, the structure of matter, quantum mechanics, thermodynamics and statistical physics, cell biology.

 - Practicum courses introduce experimental techniques in optics, chemistry, and biophotonics.